 F-Sharp Major has six sharps: F-sharp, C-sharp, G-sharp, D-sharp, A-sharp, and E-sharp.

 The F-sharp major scale is made up of the notes: F-sharp, G-sharp, A-sharp, B, C-sharp, D-sharp, E-sharp, and F-sharp.
 Its character is described as proclaiming triumph over difficulty (which is certainly true if you try to play through it).
 This key tells the story of a difficult struggle and ultimate triumph.

 Since this is such an awkward key for many instruments to play, it is rarely used for symphonies.
 One of the more famous examples is Mahler's Symphony No. 10 in F-sharp.
 Interestingly, this was Mahler's last symphony and he was unable to complete it before his death.
 This work picks up right where Symphony No. 9 leaves off (starting with a theme from the previous work) and then works through difficult music filled with mixed meter and dissonance.
 Finally, it ends in triumph, illustrating the struggle but ultimately a successful end.

 The key of A-Flat Major has four flats: B-flat, E-flat, A-flat, and D-flat.

 The A-flat major scale is made up of the notes: A-flat, B-flat, C, D-flat, E-flat, F, G, and A-flat.

-This key is a sombre one, often associated with death and judgement.
+This key is a somber one, often associated with death and judgment.
 Edward Elgar wrote his first symphony in the key of A-flat, though he believed that music shouldn't have to tell a story, rather it can exist just to exist.
 That said, he described the opening theme (in A-flat Major) as "simple, noble, and elevating."
-Perhaps is was the sombre and simple nature of A-flat that prompted him to use this key.
+Perhaps it was the somber and simple nature of A-flat that prompted him to use this key.